 There’s no doubt that Barcelona’s startup ecosystem has grown and prospered over the last three years, all graphs and metrics will back that.
 However, the closing of what many thought was the city’s top accelerator has sent shockwaves throughout the startup community.
 With programs like Numa Barcelona still enjoying that new accelerator smell and Wayra announcing another call for startups, it may be tough to regain the momentum Startupbootcamp had just a couple of years ago.

-Garcia hopes for the best, but doesn’t have any qualms with whatever comes next for the Barcelona franchise:
+Garcia hopes for the best and promises to be involved in whatever comes next for the Barcelona franchise:

 “In the end, no matter what kind of future Startupbootcamp has in Barcelona, I’m very proud of what we’ve achieved.”